 1. A sticker chart does not need to be fancy.
 You can start with a simple piece of colored construction paper and write “Jane’s Sleep Chart” or “Michael’s Good Job Chart” or that sort of thing.
 You can have your child help make it by coloring with crayons and other decorations.

 2. Think about what is important to your child.
 Every child will have a “currency”.
 I don’t mean money.
 Your child might be into dinosaurs or dolls or M&M’s or TV or a special game with just mommy or daddy.
 All parents will have a different philosophy.
 Some won’t want to use food as a reward and others don’t allow TV.
 This “currency” will be unique to you and your child.
 When we were potty training my first son, we used Matchbox cars as an incentive when he had trouble pooping on the potty and it worked well.
-Those cars were VERY important to him and he rarely wanted to share them because he did work very hard for them, but we potty trained in 2 months (pee within a week, but poop took some time) and he was potty trained before the age of 3.
+Those cars were VERY important to him.
+He rarely wanted to share them because he did work very hard for them, but we potty trained in 2 months (pee within a week, but poop took some time) and he was potty trained before the age of 3.

 3. Try to keep the rules simple enough for your child to understand.
 Children will vary when they can understand the concept of the sticker chart rules.
 Some will be able to understand at 2 and others not until 3 or even 4.
 They all develop differently so this isn’t a reflection on intelligence.
 Also, your child may be able to understand the chart, but can care less about it until you either find the right “currency” or he gets a little older.

-4. Decide how many stickers she needs to win a special “prize”.
-For particularly difficult problems, you might have to start with instant gratification and work your way up to using stickers, but if you are using stickers you’d choose a number of stickers they must earn before they get a prize.
+4. Decide how many stickers she needs to win a special “prize.”
+For particularly difficult problems, you might have to start with instant gratification and work your way up to using stickers, but if you are using stickers, choose a number of stickers they must earn before they get a prize.
 For example, if you are trying to keep a child in bed all night, you might start with bedtime and tell them that every time he stays in bed at bedtime, he gets a sticker and after 2 (or 3 or 4 or 5) stickers, he will get the prize (his “currency” from #2).

 5. Be consistent!
 You can’t make rules and then change them.
 I also don’t believe that you should ever take stickers away.
 She earned them fair and square.
-If you earn a paycheck at work and make an error at your job, they don’t take away your pay (usually), so once she earns something, she should be able to keep it.
+If you earn a paycheck at work and make an error at your job, they don’t take away your pay (usually).
+So, once she earns something, she should be able to keep it.
 It is tempting when she is misbehaving that you take some away, but this will sabotage your efforts.
 If she feels like they can be taken away, she will stop wanting to earn them.
-Imagine if you felt your paycheck could be taken away on a whim, you’d likely stop wanting to do any work for fear you’d do it for nothing.
+Imagine if you felt your paycheck could be taken away on a whim.
+You’d likely stop wanting to do any work for fear you’d do it for nothing.

 7. Involve your child in putting the stickers on the chart.
 You must involve your child as much as possible in the entire process.
 If you just announce there is a chart, explain the rules, put the chart in a drawer and you’re the one to put the stickers on, she won’t find the chart fun whatsoever.
 You have to be energetic and excited in creating the chart, involve her in the decorations, and make it exciting.
 Let her have some control (toddlers looooove control) by putting the sticker on the chart herself.
 It doesn’t matter if the sticker is crooked or in the “wrong” place.